top of page

 Katrina Jurjans

-Katrina is currently completing a Master of Design at Concordia.
+Katrina is undertaking a Master of Design at Concordia.
 Both within and outside of academia, notions of boundaries, transformation, memory, and transition have informed her practice.
 Whether solidified into the more concrete language of colour and pattern in painting, used as a way to incorporate a more temporary, emotional and unstable understanding of space within architecture, or thought of in relation to the body in installations, these ideas remain a consistent driving force to think about space and spatial experience.

 Currently, she is interested in exploring the potential in poetic analogies as a way to set up relationships between things that rarely come in contact with one another - painting, body boundaries and spatial borders - to merge questions of transformation and thresholds that emanate from the body with those characteristic to larger-scale spatial borders and boundaries.